thelink2012/modloader/README.md

 It's certainlly is very helpful for developers too, you don't have to be messing with .img files, rebuilding them everytime.
 Some installable modifications in modloader permit an reloading without closing the game!

-This is a open source project, so, feel free to do whatever you want (well, see the LICENSE at the base directory, whatever is not the right word here), contribute, report and fix bugs...
+This is a open source project, so, feel free to contribute, report and fix bugs...

 ### Compiling